sawshep/popecomputing.org/index.md

 ## Meetings

-Computing Club will meet every Tuesday after school in Mr.
-Groeneveld's room (315) starting second semester.
+Computing Club will meet every ~~Tuesday~~ **Thursday** after school in Mr. Groeneveld's room (315) starting second semester.
 All registered club members will receive an email prior to the first meeting as a reminder.

 <!-- This is at the bottom because of weird CSS stuff. -->
 <h1 hidden>Pope High School Computing Club</h1>